Trolleybuses in Sofia: History

+The city's second trolleybus system, the first part of the current system, opened on 1 May 1948, by which time the country had become the People's Republic of Bulgaria.
 In the 1950s and 1960s, massive development of the trolleybus transport in Sofia began.
 At that time, the construction of new trolleybus routes proceeded especially rapidly, and two depots ("Stochna Gara" and "Nadezhda") were opened, with a total capacity of 160 trolleybuses.
 In 1951, the first Bulgarian made trolleybuses entered service.

 In 1987, a new depot, "Iskar", was opened with a capacity of 130 trolleybuses.
 Levski depot was opened in 1994 with capacity of 60 trolleybuses.
 As of 2021 three depots are in operation: Nadezhda, Iskar and Levski.
 The latter also serves as a storage and overhaul facility.

 Lines

-As of November 2021, the following trolleybus lines in Sofia are in service:
+As of October 2025, the following trolleybus lines in Sofia are in service:

-Trolleybus fleet
+Fleet

 Current fleet

-As of December 2022, the Sofia trolleybus fleet consisted of 141 trolleybuses, of which around 120 are serviceable.
+As of November 2025, the Sofia trolleybus fleet consisted of 139 trolleybuses, of which around 114 are operational.

 The following models are currently part of the fleet:

 The heritage fleet consists of the following vehicles: